NathanRodriguesVieira99/NathanRodriguesVieira99/README.md

 ###

 <p align="left">I'm a Software Engineering student, always looking to learn new technologies with the intention of becoming a Full-Stack developer.
-Currently studying Node.js</p>
+Currently studying Microservices and DevOps</p>

 ###